COVID-19 Resources for Granite Staters

 Granite Staters can also find more information on testing sites and options for COVID-19 testing by clicking here.

-Congress passed, and the President signed into law, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which provided direct financial support in the form of Economic Impact Payments (EIP) to Americans to help them through the COVID-19 crisis.
+The American Rescue Plan will provide direct financial support in the form of another round of Economic Impact Payments (EIP) to Americans to help them through the COVID-19 crisis.

-People who are in need of health care coverage due to being laid off from the COVID-19 crisis may be eligible to obtain health insurance through a Special Enrollment Period using the Affordable Care Act Marketplace.
+People who are in need of health care coverage due to being laid off from the COVID-19 crisis may be eligible to obtain health insurance through a Special Enrollment Periodusing the Affordable Care Act Marketplace, which now is open until August 15th.
 Depending on your circumstances, you could qualify for Medicaid coverage or tax credits to reduce the cost of monthly premiums.

 It’s important to stay alert and beware of scammers taking advantage of the COVID-19 Pandemic.
 Many scammers call claiming to be representatives of the IRS or the Social Security Administration and request personal information.
 Federal agencies will not request personal information over the phone and you should hang up immediately if you receive such a call.
 For more information on how to protect yourself and others, visit the New Hampshire Department of Justice website here or the Federal Trade Commission website here.

-If you are interested in doing business with FEMA and supporting the response to COVID- 19 with your company’s goods and/or services, please submit your inquiry to the Department of Homeland Security (DHS) Procurement Action Innovative Response Team (PAIR) team at firstname.lastname@example.org.
+If you are interested in doing business with FEMA with your company’s non-medical goods and/or services, submit your inquiry to the Department of Homeland Security (DHS) Procurement Action Innovative Response Team (PAIR) team at DHSIndustryLiaison@hq.dhs.gov.